Warren Buffet said gold has “no utility.”

 In 400 BC, during the reign of King Nebuchadnezzar, scholars have discovered that an ounce of gold bought 350 loaves of bread.
 Today, an ounce still buys about 350 loaves ($1,100 divided by 350 = $3.15/loaf).

 In 1978, gold averaged $193/oz, and it took 290 ounces of gold to buy the median priced new home in the US.
 In 2014, gold averaged $1266/oz, and it took only 225 ounces of gold to buy the median priced new home in the US.
 The other 65 ounces would buy you an in ground pool and luxury automobile.
 Gold not only held its value, it boosted your purchasing power.

-The alternative to using gold as money has been paper currencies.
+The alternative to using gold coins or gold bars as money has been paper currencies.
 Government fiat currencies—those backed by nothing but trust in the issuing authority—are a relatively new invention.
 And none of them have lasted for long!
 Eventually, they have all failed.

 The same is true for stocks and bonds.
 A stock certificate or bond issued a hundred years ago is all but certain to be worthless today.
 That’s not to say that stocks and bonds are bad investments.
 The point is that different assets have different purposes and different life spans.

 Gold’s purpose is as a long-term store of value, and as insurance against crisis and inflation.
 History shows it has done just that.

 Gold is the only financial asset that is not simultaneously someone else's liability.